-- Literary, dramatic, musical and artistic works published during the lifetime of the author 60 years from the beginning of the calendar year which follows the year in which the author dies. - Cinematograph films 60 years from the beginning of the calendar year which follows the year in which the cinematograph film is published. - Sound recording 60 years from the beginning of the calendar year which follows the year in which the sound recording is published.
+- Literary, dramatic, musical and artistic works Life of author plus 60 years from the beginning of the calendar year which follows the year in which the author dies. - Cinematograph films 60 years from the beginning of the calendar year which follows the year in which the cinematograph film was published. - Sound recording 60 years from the beginning of the calendar year which follows the year in which the sound recording was published.

-1.5 Is there any overlap between copyright and other intellectual property rights such as design rights and database rights?
+1.7 Is there any overlap between copyright and other intellectual property rights such as design rights and database rights?